Thailand: Conflict Profile

 Thailand’s Southern Insurgency

-More than 4,400 people have been killed and thousands more injured in Thailand’s southernmost border provinces since a decades-long separatist insurgency reignited in 2004.
-Since then, attacks on government sector services have become endemic.
-As well as state officials and security forces, local villagers, both Buddhist and Muslim, have also been targeted in attacks.Dennis Wong
+More than 4,400 people have been killed and thousands more injured in Thailand’s southern border provinces since a long-running separatist conflict reignited in 2004.
+Since then, attacks on civilian and government targets have been widespread, including state officials, the security forces and local village populations.

 The violence has almost exclusively been centred on the provinces of Yala, Pattani, Narathiwat and, to a lesser extent, Songkhla.
-Prior to 2004, the southern insurgency was largely driven by organisations such as the PULO and the BRN.
-These organisations articulated clear objectives and grievances based on a desire to protect their unique identity – formed through a historical connection to the kingdom of Patani that was annexed by Thailand in 1902 – against perceived aggression by a Thai government determined to maintain and enforce its preferred notion of Thai Buddhist identity.
-While the PULO and the BRN were largely defeated after a protracted insurgency, the grievances behind the insurgency were never addressed, leaving the way open for a resumption of hostilities.
+Prior to 2004, the southern insurgency was largely driven by separatist organisations such as the PULO and the BRN.
+These organisations articulated clear objectives and grievances, based on a desire to protect a unique identity formed through a historical connection to the kingdom of Patani.
+This was annexed by Thailand in 1902; the PULO and BRN sought to protect their identity against the perceived aggression of a Thai government determined to maintain and enforce its preferred notion of an overarching Thai Buddhist identity.
+While the PULO and the BRN were largely defeated after a protracted insurgency, the grievances behind the insurgency were never addressed, leaving the way open for a resumption of hostilities

-The post 2004 environment has seen the insurgency morph into a different kind of conflict than it had previously been.
-Where opposition was once centralized around the PULO and the BRN its current form has seen a decentralized enemy take up arms.
-In this current context, violence has been perpetuated by loosely associated cells acting relatively autonomously and only linking up when operationally needed.
-With attacks going generally unclaimed, fully understanding the context of the insurgency in its current form has been a difficult task for researchers and an indication as to the lack of intelligence Thai authorities have been able to acquire.
+The post 2004 environment has seen the insurgency morph into a different kind of conflict.
+Where opposition was once centred on the PULO and the BRN, it has since dispersed into a wide variety of decentralised groups.
+In this context, violence has been perpetuated by loosely associated cells, acting relatively autonomously and only linking up when needed.
+With attacks often unclaimed by any particular group, fully understanding the context of the insurgency in its current form has been a difficult task for researchers.

-Also new to the insurgency has been the increase in religious tones to attacks.
-While in the immediate post 9/11 environment this was taken as a sign that Thailand’s southern Islamist militants were moving away from the grievances of their forebearers towards a more Islamist ideology, the evidence, while hard to attain given the shadowy nature the conflict now exists in, points towards an insurgency still driven by a desire to protect a local identity at odds with the prevailing dominant ideology of the Bangkok government.
+Another new aspect to the conflict has an increase in religious overtones to the violence.
+Following 9/11, this was was interpreted as a sign that Thailand’s southern militants were moving away from the grievances of their forebears towards a militant Islamist ideology.
+However, the evidence available still points towards an insurgency driven by a desire to protect a local identity, at odds with the prevailing governmental notion of national Thai identity.

-Critics of the government argue that their response to the southern insurgency has demonstrated a deep misunderstanding of the nature of the violence, and an inability to appreciate the significance of those grievances, and the narrative behind them, driving militants to take up arms.
-The result has been knee jerk hard-hitting military responses, often resulting in human rights abuses.
-Measures have also included the enforcement of emergency rule since 2005 giving security forces extended powers of arrest and immunity from prosecution, massive aid programs and the implementation of state run re-education and religious camps.
-Given the current nature of the insurgency, it is unclear how much popular support exists, either for the militants or for independence from Thailand.
+Critics of the government argue that its response to the southern insurgency has demonstrated a misunderstanding of the nature of the violence, with a lack of appreciation for the depth of those grievances only leading to further violence.
+The result has been a hard military response, often resulting in human rights abuses.
+Measures have also included the enforcement of emergency rule, giving security forces extended powers of arrest and immunity from prosecution, aid programmes and the implementation of state run re-education and religious camps.

-Thailand has been beset by political instability since the elected government of Prime Minister Thaksin Shinawatra was ousted in a military coup in September 2006 following months of street protests and disputed elections.
-The country has struggled to rebuild a functioning democratic system since that military putsch, with opposing political groups increasingly taking to the streets and bypassing a weakened parliamentary system.
+Thailand has been beset by political instability since the elected government of Prime Minister Thaksin Shinawatra was ousted in a military coup in September 2006 following disputed elections and a long period of street protests.
+The country has struggled to rebuild a functioning democratic system, with opposing political groups often taking to the streets and bypassing the parliamenty system to call for change.

-Against the backdrop of the deteriorating health of the country’s much revered 83-year-old king, Bhumibol Adulyadej, years of political tensions have uncovered stark political, social and ideological divisions, which have, on occasion, led to bombings and arson attacks and deadly clashes on the streets between opposing protest groups and between protesters and security forces.
-Despite prime minister Abhisit Vejjajiva’s 2008 inauguration claim to give high priority to the southern insurgency, the governments weakness and its reliance on military personnel to deal with tensions in a widely unrestricted and uncontrolled way, led to a considerable upward trend in violence since 2009.
+Against the backdrop of the deteriorating health of the country’s revered 83-year-old king, Bhumibol Adulyadej, years of political tensions have uncovered stark political, social and ideological divisions, which have, on occasion, led to bombings and arson attacks and deadly clashes on the streets between opposing protest groups, as well as between protesters and security forces.
+Despite prime minister Abhisit Vejjajiva’s 2008 promise to give high priority to the conflict in the south, there has been considerable violence since 2009.

 A lethal government crackdown on protesters in early 2010 left nearly 100 people dead and 1,900 injured in the worst political violence in Bangkok in nearly 20 years.
 No one has been held responsible for those deaths and official inquiries into the incidents have been inadequate.

-Despite talk of reconciliation and efforts to rebuild confidence in the rule of law and the democratic system the country remains bitterly divided and there are wide held fears that the potential for further violence is increasing the longer a political resolution cannot be found.
+Despite talk of reconciliation and efforts to rebuild confidence in the rule of law and the democratic system the country remains bitterly divided and there are wide held fears that the potential for further violence is increasing the longer the search for a political resolution goes on.

 Last updated: June 2014.
 Background information published on Insight on Conflict is compiled by volunteer researchers and does not reflect the opinions of Peace Direct.
 For information on how you can contribute to this site, please contact us.